filiph/construct3-standalone/README.md

 To install dependencies, run `npm install`.

+Edit:

-Edit the `index.js` file to your liking.
+- Edit the `index.js` file to your liking.
+- Change `build/icon.ico` to your liking.

 Run `npm start` in the root of the project to test the app out.